 Active duty military personnel are charged in-state tuition at Virginia State supported schools if using military Tuition Assistance (TA).
 Family members are not eligible for TA and normally must pay out-of-state tuition unless they have established residency in Virginia.
 Private schools charge one rate.
 Personnel using GI Bill® benefits will pay out of state charges at Virginia State supported schools unless they are Virginia residents.
 The one year waiting period to establish residency may be waived for active duty members who choose to pay Virginia income tax.
 To initiate payment of Virginia income tax, members should contact the dispersing office maintaining their pay record and complete a DD 2058 in duplicate.
 For additional information on qualifying for in-state tuition contact the school's admissions office.

-The Langley Education Center is the focal point for all adult education programs at Langley.
+Langley Education Center is the focal point for all adult education programs at Langley.
 Available on-base degree programs range from Associate through Masters.
 The Hampton Roads area includes many schools providing a wide array of programs from professional licensure and certificate through doctorate degrees.
 Professional guidance counselors are available for active duty, reservists and dependents on a walk-in or appointment basis.
-Complete testing facilities are available, to include CLEP, DANTES, SAT/ACT, and other specialized tests.
+Complete testing facilities are available, to include CLEP, DANTES, Career Development Courses, Defense Language Proficiency Exams, Oral Proficiency Interview, Defense Language Aptitude Battery, and other specialized tests.
 Information pertaining to financial aid is available to all personnel and tuition assistance is authorized for active duty personnel paying 100% up to $250/sh and $4,500 year.
-Counselors can also discuss commissioning opportunities, Community College of the Air Force (CCAF), PME enrollment, career planning, interest inventories, and educational opportunities at local and distant learning schools.
+Counselors can also provide basic information on commissioning opportunities, Community College of the Air Force (CCAF), career planning, interest inventories, and educational opportunities at local and distant learning schools.

-The following colleges/universities have their administrative offices located in the Education Center and provide classes on post:
+The following colleges/universities have their administrative offices located in the Education Center and provide classes on base:

 Fort Eustis Army Education Center, 1500 Madison Avenue, 757-878-2083